Chicago Stags: 1947–48 season

 The next season, the Stags finished second in their division with a 28–20 record, one game behind the St. Louis Bombers, and second overall in the league.
 In the playoffs, they won a tiebreaker game against the Washington Capitols, advancing to play the Boston Celtics in the First Round.
 The Stags won, moving into the Semifinals for the second consecutive year.
 However, they were defeated by the eventual champions, the Baltimore Bullets.

 1948–49 season

 The next year, the Stags finished third, 38–22, seven games behind division-winning Rochester Royals.
 The playoffs were expanded from six to eight teams, and the Stags played the Minneapolis Lakers in the Division semifinals where they lost 2–0.

 1949–50 season

-In their final season, the Stags finished tied for third with the Fort Wayne Zollner Pistons with a 40–28 record, and again lost to the Lakers in the Division semifinals.
+In their final season, the Stags finished tied for third with the Fort Wayne Pistons with a 40–28 record, and again lost to the Lakers in the Division semifinals.